DrawZeroPoint/drv_package_v2/README.md

 ### 1.7 gpd
 We optionally use [gpd](https://github.com/atenpas/gpd) to generate grasp pose.
 You may need to install it first to compile DRV.
 We provide the launch file `drv_gpd_port.launch` to run gpd in `DRV/drv_brain/launch`

+### 1.8 image_view2
+We optionally use [image_view2](https://github.com/NEU-TEAM/image_view2) which developed by [jsk](https://github.com/jsk-ros-pkg/jsk_common.git) to select the target.
+We modified the code add removed some OpenCV 3 features to be compatible with ROS Indigo.

 ## 2 Hardware
 To run searching and tracking modules smoothly, a workstation with NVIDIA GPU which has at least 4GB of GRAM is necessary.
 If the machine has no GPU, it can only run in **simple** mode which means no searching or face recognition can be performed.
 The host computer's CPUs run at frequencies exceeding 2.4 GHz.
 Low frequencies will lead to a delay in point cloud capturing and communication between the workstation and the host PC.